georgeottens/AppliedDataScience/Personal_Portfolio.md

 3. At the 21st of January, our whole group will give a presentation for PostNL itself, to explain our reasonings and findings of the project.

 ### 2. Writing Paper
-Made a lot of effort on writing the paper
+Written:
-Written Results: SARIMA model section
+- Results: SARIMA model section

 XXX

 ## Link to Python Notebooks